LoulouLinck/Chat-App/README.md

 # 📖 # Cityvent

-> Chatty is a user-friendly mobile chat app built React Native offering a smooth experience.
+> Chatty is a user-friendly mobile chat app built React Native offering a smooth messaging experience together with the possiblility to chare images and location.

 ## Objective
 Create a serverless, progressive web application (PWA) in React following the test-driven development (TDD) approach, integrating with Google Calendar API to fetch and showcase upcoming events.